Peace. Love. Joy. Bodywork that supports peace and personal growth.

 Some of Brahms’ shifts from minor to major chords STILL give me goosebumps after all these years!
 As does the adagio’s main solo piano theme.
 Ditto the rumbling vibrations of the cellos and basses, like floating on a magical sea of purring cats.
 AS does the final chord of the adagio movement, a first inversion major triad drenched in optimism.

 It’s very difficult to "hum a few bars" of most Jonn Serrie compositions.
 Melody surfaces, but it’s a wily hermit—shy, humble, invisible at will.
 Jonn has gently stepped away from melody to embrace harmony—relationship —and in so doing has stepped away from duality and the illusion of separation.
 The music expresses Oneness.
 This, I believe, underlies the spiritual experience for the listener.

 How can music be all about harmony—a multiplicity of tones—and yet be about unity instead of duality?

 How can the Choir of Angels sing in harmony when All is One?
 How can one monk sing three notes at the same time?
 I can’t wrap my mind around it, because it has no basis in my intellectual experience of this world.
 But my heart knows and hears, and recognizes the truth.

 Adagio starts at 23m 31s

 All articles and original photos are copyrighted with all rights reserved.

-Please feel free to quote portions of articles with citation.
+Please feel free to use the share widgets or quote portions of articles with citation.